Telefonica prevails in battle for Vivendi's Brazil unit GVT

 Its losing bid, also a cash-and-shares offer, valued GVT at 7 billion euros, including 1.7 billion euros in cash, a 16 percent stake in Telecom Italia and a 15 percent stake in the new Brazilian entity.

-Telecom Italia's Tim, number two in Brazil's mobile market, may now be vulnerable to a takeover by rival Grupo Oi (OIBR3.SA), which is exploring a bid to split up Tim between itself, Mexico's America Movil (AMXL.MX) and Telefonica.
+Telecom Italia's Tim, number two in Brazil's mobile market, may now be vulnerable to a takeover by rival Grupo Oi, which is exploring a bid to split up Tim between itself, Mexico's America Movil and Telefonica.

 Telecom Italia shares closed up 1.3 percent as investors speculated that a sale of Tim Brasil could be in the offing.
 Oi shares jumped as much as 3.5 percent.